×

 When we asked people what advice they would give someone preparing to move to Korcula, they said:

 "Korcula, is a beautiful island known for its clear waters, lush greenery, and rich history, making it an attractive destination for expats.
 Before moving to Korcula, it's important to understand that while English is widely spoken in tourist areas, learning some basic Croatian phrases can be beneficial for everyday life.
 The cost of living in Korcula is generally lower than in many Western countries, but it can vary depending on your lifestyle and the area of the island you choose to live in.
 The island has a Mediterranean climate with hot summers and mild winters, so pack your clothing accordingly.
 Healthcare in Croatia is of a high standard, but it's recommended to have comprehensive health insurance.
 The island is safe, but like anywhere, it's important to take standard precautions to protect yourself and your belongings.
 Public transportation on the island is limited, so having a car can be beneficial, especially if you plan to live outside of the main town.
 The cuisine in Korcula is Mediterranean, with a focus on seafood, olive oil, and locally grown fruits and vegetables.
 The process of renting or buying property in Croatia can be complex, so it's recommended to hire a local real estate agent or lawyer to help navigate the process.
 It's also important to note that while Croatia is part of the European Union, it is not part of the Schengen Area, so different visa rules may apply.
-Finally, the pace of life in Korcula is slower than in many other places, so be prepared to adjust to a more relaxed lifestyle," explained one expat living in Korcula, Croatia.
+Finally, the pace of life in Korcula is slower than in many other places, so be prepared to adjust to a more relaxed lifestyle," said one expat in Korcula.

 What is a typical expat home or apartment like in Korcula?

 "A typical expat home or apartment in Korcula, often boasts a blend of traditional and modern architecture.
 Many homes are built with locally sourced stone, reflecting the island's rich history and culture.
 The interiors are usually modern and well-equipped with all the necessary amenities such as a fully fitted kitchen, spacious living areas, and comfortable bedrooms.
 Many apartments offer stunning views of the Adriatic Sea, and some even come with private balconies or terraces, perfect for enjoying the beautiful sunsets.
 Some homes may also have a small garden or courtyard, often filled with local plants and herbs.
 The homes are usually located within walking distance to the town center, where expats can find a variety of shops, restaurants, and cafes.
 Despite being close to the town's amenities, the residential areas maintain a peaceful and quiet atmosphere, offering a perfect balance between convenience and tranquility.
 In terms of decor, many expats choose to incorporate elements of Croatian culture into their homes, such as traditional textiles and artwork.
 However, the overall style often leans towards minimalism, with a focus on natural materials and light colors to create a bright and airy living space.
 While some expats opt for smaller apartments, others may choose to live in larger villas, especially if they have a family.
 These properties often come with additional features such as a swimming pool, a large outdoor area for entertaining, and even a private dock for those who enjoy boating.
-Regardless of the size, most expat homes in Korcula are designed to take full advantage of the island's natural beauty, with large windows and outdoor spaces that allow residents to enjoy the stunning views and pleasant Mediterranean climate," wrote one member in Korcula.
+Regardless of the size, most expat homes in Korcula are designed to take full advantage of the island's natural beauty, with large windows and outdoor spaces that allow residents to enjoy the stunning views and pleasant Mediterranean climate," commented one expat who made the move to Korcula.

 What is the average cost of housing in Korcula?